ninjaboynaru/beaconanalytics/README.md

 Beacon is also capable of resuming a users' session if they leave the website and return **(within a short period of time)**.

-### Closed Shop
-Currently Beacon is closed to the public and designed is only to work on a single website, [my portfolio site]().

-The authorization keys are hard coded into a config file and recorded user data is not differentiated by origin.

 ### Overview
 Beacon uses WebsSckets to record usage data.
 No personally identifiable data is recorded.
 Only already openly available data is recorded, such as the users' User Agent string, or their screen size and click data.